Awni-Rifai/react-movie/README.md

 * [Technologies](#technologies)
 * [Setup](#setup)

-React Movie app
-#FlixGo
+##FlixGo

-###FlixGo is movies booking website which offer all movies that are in cinemas, So users can book any movie and get it as soft copy by email.
+FlixGo is movies booking website which offer all movies that are in cinemas, So users can book any movie and get it as soft copy by email.

 ##Technologies
 Project is created with: